MAGPIE: Multilevel-Adaptive-Guided Solver for Ptychographic Phase Retrieval: Introduction

 In this paper, we propose MAGPIE (Multilevel--Adaptive--Guided Ptychographic Iterative Engine), a solver that integrates the advantages of both PIE and MG/OPT.
 As done in PIE, we recast the problem into an iterative minimization problem with each step solving a quadratic surrogate that majorizes the original objective.
 The majorization effect brings us a favorable convergence rate.
 Meanwhile, we also deploy a multigrid-based optimization strategy and reconstruct the coarse and fine features of the object level by level.
 Unlike other multigrid-based optimization methods whose coarse-level models are generically incompatible with those on the fine level, our proposed surrogate naturally builds compatibility across scales.
 This compatibility also ensures automatic hyperparameter selection: once parameters are tuned on the finest grid, those for coarser levels are derived automatically, simplifying tuning in the implementation and improving usability.
-The overall method is run in a stochastic fashion, and the final algorithm delivers nice reconstruction with substantially reduced cost of full-gradient evaluations and accelerated computational performance.
+The overall method is run in a stochastic fashion, and the final algorithm delivers a nice reconstruction with substantially reduced costs of full-gradient evaluations and accelerated computational performance.

 The remainder of this paper is organized as follows.
-Section~\ref{sec:prelim} presents the ptychographic phase retrieval problem and introduces two main techniques to be deployed: the surrogate modeling deployed in the PIE family algorithm and multigrid optimization strategy; Section~\ref{sec:surrogate} introduces our surrogate model, a model that will be shown to majorize the original objective and thus brings in favorable convergence properties; in Section~\ref{sec:multigrid} we finally present our ultimate solver: MAGPIE, through designing a multigrid method for the surrogate model.
+Section~\ref{sec:prelim} presents the ptychographic phase retrieval problem and introduces two main techniques to be deployed: the surrogate modeling deployed in the PIE family algorithm and the multigrid optimization strategy; Section~\ref{sec:surrogate} introduces our surrogate model, a model that will be shown to majorize the original objective and thus brings in favorable convergence properties; in Section~\ref{sec:multigrid} we finally present our ultimate solver: MAGPIE, through designing a multigrid method for the surrogate model.
 We also examine the iterative performance of the algorithm.
 In Section~\ref{sec:numerical_examples} we present numerical results.
+The numerical implementation of {MAGPIE} is available online, together with reproducible experiments and instructions.\footnote{Repository URL: \url{https://github.com/borongzhang/magpie_ptychography}.}